saifabdullah/Linux-server-configuration/README.md

     - Generated a ssh-key pair for grader in my local pc and uploaded it in lightsail server
     - Created a .htacess file in webroot and edited it to deny access to the server's .git directories from the web.
     - Changed the local timezone to UTC.
-    - Changed the ownership of the /var/www/catalog directory.
+    - Changed the ownership of the /var/www/catalog directory